Guntereno/Emulator6502/Emulator6502/ReadMe.md

 # Emulator6502

-A pet emulator for the 6502 processor.
-Maybe one day it will be the core of a NES emulator.
+This project contains the logic for emulating the MOS 6502 processor.

+This code is WIP and not all the system instructions are supported.